erf/console/README.md

-# Minimal lib for interactive console apps in dart
+# A library for interactive console apps in Dart

-Abstract away some vt-100 escape codes and dart.io
+Using vt-100 and Dart.io

 Mostly for myself to learn and have fun with

-Features
+## Features

 - raw mode
 - cols and rows